Kaltsoon/react-native-material/material/3-communicating-with-server.md

 You will probably end up with the `null` result.
 This is because the GraphQL Playground is not authorized.
 Revise the [authorization documentation](https://github.com/Kaltsoon/rate-repository-api#-authorization) and retrieve an access token using the _authorize_ mutation.
 Use this access token in the _Authorization_ header as instructed in the documentation.
 Now, run the _authorizedUser_ query again and you should be able to see the authorized user's information.

 Open the `AppBar` component in the _AppBar.jsx_ file where you currently have the tabs "Repositories" and "Sign in".
-Change the tabs so that if user is signed in the tab "Sign out" is displayed, otherwise show the "Sign in" tab.
+Change the tabs so that if the user is signed in the tab "Sign out" is displayed, otherwise show the "Sign in" tab.
 You can achieve this by using the _authorizedUser_ query with the [useQuery](https://www.apollographql.com/docs/react/api/react-hooks/#usequery) hook.
 In addition, pressing the "Sign out" tab should remove the user's access token from the storage and reset the Apollo Client's store.
-Reseting the Apollo Client's store should also re-execute all active queries which means that the _authorizedUser_ query should be re-executed.
+Resetting the Apollo Client's store should also re-execute all active queries which means that the _authorizedUser_ query should be re-executed.